Florida vs. Baylor College Basketball Predictions & Picks - November 24

 Florida vs. Baylor Predictions & Picks: Spread, Total - November 24

-Friday's game features the Florida Gators (4-1) and the Baylor Bears (5-0) squaring off at Barclays Center in what should be a competitive matchup, with a projected 80-77 win for Florida according to our computer prediction.
-Tipoff is at 5:30 PM ET on November 24.
+Friday's contest between the Florida Gators (4-1) and the Baylor Bears (5-0) at Barclays Center has a projected final score of 80-77 based on our computer prediction, with Florida taking home the win.
+Tipoff is at 5:30 PM on November 24.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!